Authentic Sweet Potato Burritos

 Sometimes we have to think quite deeply about making our recipes as nutritious as possible, perhaps slipping in a few leaves of spinach here, or a cube of ginger there.

 One of the best natural ways of making sure your body gets all the vitamin A it needs, its high levels of beta-carotene are off the charts (well not literally, but they’re at the very top anyway).

 Black beans are well-loved on this site, and for good reason.
 High in both fiber and protein, they’re an excellent source of both.

 And finally, the lovely avocado that needs no introduction.
 These self-regulating little vitamin bombs are really high in vitamins K, B6 and C – and the best news – they come with their own ‘good’ fats.

 So – Mexican dish, Spanish flair and a whole load yummy nutritious goodness.
 These sweet potato burritos are just what we’ve been waiting for.
 Thanks Lorena!

-- 1 large onion
+- 1 onion

-- 2 tbsp olive oil
+- 2 tsp olive oil